rodrigobarnes/instapaper2pdf/README.md

 ## Known issues

-The table of contents is good in HTML but doesn´t always work well in the PDF.
+The table of contents is good in HTML but doesn't always work well in the PDF.

 ## Acknowledgements